 Throughout his career he has played a leading role in inspiring the organization to consider what it is like to walk in the shoes of consumers with diverse backgrounds.
-He has been an ongoing force in advancing diversity and inclusion and has had a profound impact on business culture and beyond.
+He has been an ongoing force in advancing diversity and inclusion and has had a profound impact on business culture at Procter & Gamble and beyond.
 In 2009, he received the Hispanic TV Lifetime Achievement Award (Past recipients include, Sabado Gigante Host, Don Francisco; Al Rojo Vivo, Maria Celeste Arraras; El Show de Cristina, Cristina Saralegui and Sportscaster, Andres Cantor) and was inducted into the prestigious Hispanic Scholarship Fund Hall of Fame (Past recipients include, Dr. Richard Carmona, former U.S. Surgeon General and Ralph de la Vega, President and CEO – AT&T Mobility).
 In 2009, he also received the AdColor/Association of National Advertisers Diversity Change Agent Award.